Redact Sensitive Data From Your Logs On-Prem by Using Observability Pipelines | Datadog

 Author David Lentz

 As your business evolves to serve more users, your applications and infrastructure will generate an increasing volume of logs, which may contain sensitive data such as credit card numbers, IP addresses, and tokens.
-When you collect sensitive data, you may be subject to laws such as GDPR—which restricts the transfer of personal data across borders, and you may face legal consequences if this data is exposed outside your infrastructure.
+When you collect sensitive data, you may be subject to laws such as GDPR—which provides heightened obligations pertaining to data protection.
 Solutions that allow you to redact this information from your logs in an on-prem service, or even at the edge, can be costly to implement and complex to operate.

-Datadog Observability Pipelines provides an on-prem solution to automatically redact sensitive information within your infrastructure, enabling you to protect confidentiality and comply with data residency laws.
+Datadog Observability Pipelines provides an on-prem solution to automatically redact sensitive information within your infrastructure, helping you to protect confidentiality and comply with applicable data protection laws.
 In this post, we’ll look at how Observability Pipelines enables you to efficiently detect and redact sensitive data from your logs at scale before you ship them to your preferred destinations.
-We’ll show you how you can use built-in scanning rules and create custom rules to help preserve confidentiality of customer data as you ship logs to destinations outside of your infrastructure.
+We’ll show you how you can use built-in scanning rules, define keyword dictionaries to avoid false positives, and create custom rules to help preserve confidentiality of customer data as you ship logs to destinations outside of your infrastructure.

 Sensitive Data Scanner is implemented in a pipeline that specifies the Datadog Agent as the source and routes data to Datadog Log Management.